TableLlama: Towards Open Large Generalist Models for Tables: Conclusion

 \section{Conclusion}

 This paper makes the first step towards developing open-source large generalist models for a diversity of table-based tasks.
-Towards that end, we construct \texttt{TableInstruct}, a comprehensive dataset for instructing tuning and evaluating LLMs for tables.
-With \texttt{TableInstruct}, we develop the first open-source generalist model for tables, \texttt{TableLlama}, by fine-tuning Llama 2 (7B) with LongLoRA to address the context length challenge.
-We conduct evaluation under both in-domain setting and out-of-domain setting.
-On 7 out of 8 in-domain tasks, our generalist model \texttt{TableLlama} achieves comparable or better performance than the existing SOTA method for each task, despite the latter often has table-specific model design or pre-training.
-On 6 out-of-domain datasets, it achieves 6-48 absolute point gains compared with the base model, showing that training on our \texttt{TableInstruct} enhances generalizability.
+Towards that end, we construct \texttt{TableInstruct} and develop the first open-source generalist model for tables, \texttt{TableLlama}.\nop{, a comprehensive dataset for instructing tuning and evaluating LLMs for tables and develop the first open-source generalist model for tables, \texttt{TableLlama}, by fine-tuning Llama 2 (7B) with LongLoRA to address the context length challenge.} We evaluate both in-domain and out-of-domain settings and the experiments show that \texttt{TableLlama} has gained strong table understanding ability and generalization ability. \nop{On 7 out of 8 in-domain tasks, our generalist model \texttt{TableLlama} achieves comparable or better performance than the existing SOTA method for each task, despite the latter often has table-specific model design or pre-training.
+On 6 out-of-domain datasets, it achieves 6-48 absolute point gains compared with the base model, showing that training on our \texttt{TableInstruct} enhances generalizability.}